scenarioo/scenarioo-js/README.md

 To avoid misspelling and cluttering of labels, the Labels have to be registered before usage with the Fluent DSL.
 Refer to [exampleFluentDslLabelDefinitions.js](example/test/exampleFluentDslLabelDefinitions.js) to see how to register labels for usage in useCases, scenarios and steps.

-See [Examples](/example) for more information on how to use ScenariooJS and the different DSLs.

 #### Using Scenarioo with Typescript